Invariance and naturality of knot lattice homology and homotopy: Contractable Spaces of Maps

-We will generalize the decisions made here to cases where \(v\) is not good by letting \(H_0^a\) be the step in a contraction homotopy that, when there are two choices of maximum, chooses the higher one with respect to the induced \(\Z\) ordering.
-The corresponding contraction will be \(C_v^a\).
-Similarly, we can define \(H_0^b\) to be the step in a contraction homotopy such that when there are two choices of maximum, it prefers the lower one, and it will have corresponding contraction \(C_v^b\).
+We will generalize the decisions made abovbe to cases where \(v\) is not good.
+In particlar, both \(C_v^a\) and \(C_v^b\) will be the result of homotopy cohrent natural transformations on the decomposition \(F_1\) on \(D_{G,\{v\}}\), which object wise are deformation retractions down to a point that is a cube maximizing \(h_U\).
+The difference is that when given a choice of cubes to deformation retract down onto \(C_v^a\) will always choose a cube \([K+iv,E]\) with a higher value of \(i\), while \(C_v^b\) will always choose the a cube \([K+iv,E]\) with lower \(i\).
+Note that algebraically there is only one choice of homotopy coherence relation, and thus the choice of \(h_U\)-maximizing cube for each \(\Orb{[K,E]}\) determines the map.
 In terms of Figure \ref{fig:exampleContraction}, \(C_v^a\) is the one with all the question marks become up arrows, and \(C_v^b\) has all the question marks become down arrows.